nrfconnect/sdk-nrf/doc/nrf/device_guides/working_with_nrf/nrf52/developing.rst

 Building and programming
 ************************

-You can program applications and samples on the nRF9160 DK after obtaining the corresponding firmware images.
+You can program applications and samples on the nRF52 Series DK after obtaining the corresponding firmware images.

 To program applications using the Programmer app from `nRF Connect for Desktop`_, follow the instructions in :ref:`nrf52_gs_installing_application`.
 In Step 5, choose the :file:`.hex` file for the application you are programming.